EveNet-Software/MaxOptra-API-Connection/README.md

 - xmltodict
 - dict2xml

-Use: `pip3 install module_name` in command prompt to install any missing modules.
+Use: `pip install module_name` in command prompt to install any missing modules.

 ## Usage :computer: